trajtracker/trajtracker/docs/source/paradigms/num2pos/num2pos_design.rst

 **Data structures**:

 - :doc:`Config <Config>` : an object containing the configuration of supported features.
-- :doc:`ExperimentInfo <ExperimentInfo>` : an object that keeps all the experiment-level information: visual objects (number-line, stimulus), movement validators, the info from the CSV data file, experiment-level results (e.g., number of failed trial), etc.
+- :class:`~trajtracker.paradigms.num2pos.ExperimentInfo` : an object that keeps all the experiment-level information: visual objects (number-line, stimulus), movement validators, the info from the CSV data file, experiment-level results (e.g., number of failed trial), etc.
 - TrialInfo : an object that keeps the information about the present trial.